SPH Magazines expands its complimentary digital library to Shangri-La Hotel

 To connect to The Wifi Library, users will have to connect to the Wi-Fi network, download the MyNewsstand app from the App store or Google Play store.
 They can then read the complimentary digital magazines through the app.

-Mr Loh Yew Seng, chief executive officer of SPH Magazines said:"Digital reading solutions have been on the rise in this fast-evolving technological landscape.
+Loh Yew Seng, chief executive officer of SPH Magazines, said: "Digital reading solutions have been on the rise in this fast-evolving technological landscape.
 Since the launch of The Wifi Library in selected malls and banks, we have received positive feedback.

 "This time, by bringing The Wifi Library to the Shangri-La Hotel in Singapore, we hope that even more readers will be able to easily access our wide range of magazines available on the digital library."

-Mr Bipan Kapur, the hotel's general manager, added: "It is our privilege to introduce The Wifi Library to enhance our guests' experience with complimentary access to Asia's top magazine titles.
-We are honoured to be the first hotel in Singapore to partner with SPH and introduce the Wifi Library to all our guests."
+Bipan Kapur, the hotel's general manager, added: "It is our privilege to introduce The Wifi Library to enhance our guests' experience, with complimentary access to Asia's top maga-zine titles.
+We are honoured to be the first hotel in Singapore to partner with SPH and introduce The Wifi Library to all our guests."